 - As with written content, you want to create video content that interests users.
 An analysis of over 1 million YouTube videos found that the number of comments, views, and shares have a strong correlation with higher YouTube rankings.

 - Closed captions on your videos can also have a significant impact, increasing comments by up to 4%.
+This number is likely to increase, with more and more people watching videos with captions on.
 What’s more, captions increase the accessibility of your video content.

-- Images are not to be forgotten.
+- Although written and video content are the top performing forms of media when it comes to SEO, images are not to be forgotten.
 Google Images accounts for over 20% of search queries, and images are returned for nearly 30% of search queries on Google.

 - Roughly 70% of consumers report that the quality of a product image factors into whether or not they will purchase that product.